Pythagorean Theorem Calculator

 Table of Contents

-This Pythagorean calculator finds the length of a side of a right triangle if the other two sides of the triangle are known.
-The calculations are performed based on the Pythagorean theorem.
+This Pythagorean theorem calculator effortlessly finds the length of any missing side of a right triangle when the other two sides are known.
+All computations are powered by the foundational Pythagorean theorem.

 Directions for use

-Enter the known side lengths and press "Calculate."
-The calculator will return the following values:
+Enter the known side lengths and click "Calculate."
+Our right triangle calculator will instantly return the following values:

-The calculator will also return the detailed solution, which you can expand by pressing "+ Show Calculation Steps."
+The calculator will also provide a detailed, step-by-step solution, which you can expand by clicking "+ Show Calculation Steps."

-Note that the input fields for each side include a whole number part and a square root part so that you can conveniently enter values like 2√3, √3, etc.
+For your convenience, the input fields for each side include both a whole number component and a square root component, allowing you to easily enter exact values like 2√3, √3, and so on.

-Note also that the values of a and b, the legs of the triangle, have to be shorter than the value of c, the hypotenuse.
+Please note that the lengths of the legs of the triangle (a and b) must be shorter than the length of the hypotenuse (c).

 Pythagorean Theorem

-Pythagoras' theorem states that in a right triangle, the square of the length of the hypotenuse is equal to the sum of the squares of the lengths of the cathetuses.
+The Pythagorean theorem states that in a right-angled triangle, the square of the hypotenuse (the longest side) is equal to the sum of the squares of the other two sides (the legs or catheti).

-The pythagorean theorem can be written as follows:
+The Pythagorean equation can be written as follows:

 a² + b² = c²,

-Where a and b are the lengths of the shorter sides, or legs, of a right triangle, and c – is the length of the longest side or hypotenuse.
-The equation above can be described as follows: a squared plus b squared equals c squared.
+Where a and b represent the lengths of the shorter sides, or legs, of a right triangle, and c is the length of the longest side, or hypotenuse.
+In words, the equation above is commonly read as: a squared plus b squared equals c squared.

 Proof of the Pythagorean theorem

-Let's prove the Pythagorean theorem by adding up the areas.
+We can prove the Pythagorean theorem by comparing the areas of specific geometric shapes.

-In the above image, the square with the side (a + b) is made up of a square with side c, and four right triangles with sides a, b, and c.
-Let's find the area of this square using two different strategies:
+In the diagram above, a large square with side lengths of (a + b) contains a smaller inner square with a side length of c, surrounded by four identical right triangles with sides a, b, and c.
+Let's find the total area of this large square using two different methods:

-1. The surface area of the square with the side length (a + b) can be calculated as (a + b)²:
+- The surface area of the larger square with the side length (a + b) can be calculated as (a + b)²:

 A = (a + b)²

-1. The same surface area can be found as the sum of the surface areas of the figures making the square – the area of a square with side c, and four areas of a triangle with sides a, b, and c.
-The area of the square with side c can be calculated as c².
-The area of the right triangle with sides a, b, and c can be found as (ab)/2.
+- Alternatively, the same total surface area can be found by adding the surface areas of the internal shapes—the area of the inner square with side c, and the areas of the four right triangles with sides a, b, and c.
+The area of the inner square is calculated as c².
+The area of each right triangle is calculated as (ab)/2.
 Therefore,

 A = c² + 4 × (ab)/2 = c² + 2ab

-Since both of these calculations describe the same surface area, we can equate them:
+Since both of these calculations describe the exact same total surface area, we can equate them:

 (a + b)² = c² + 2ab

-Expanding the square on the left side of the equation, we get:
+Expanding the binomial square on the left side of the equation yields:

 a² + 2ab + b² = c² + 2ab

-Subtracting 2ab from both sides of the equation, we get:
+Subtracting 2ab from both sides of the equation gives us:

 a² + b² = c²